Skip to main content

 Daisylinking

-In the example below, we'll use the DuePico connected to an OLED 0.96 Display, Button, and Buzzer modules.
+In the example below, we'll use Python to control an OLED Display, a Button, and a Buzzer.

 tip